$t$-Structures on stable derivators and Grothendieck hearts: On the existence of a set of generators

 \section{On the existence of a set of generators}

-We conclude with the discussion of when the heart of a $t$-structure on $\cal D = \D(\bbone)$ actually is a Grothendieck Abelian category.
-Unlike the exactness of directed colimits, the existence of a generator is, to a large extent, a purely technical condition which is usually satisfied in examples `from the nature'.
-In the world of $\infty$-categories, a condition for the heart of a $t$-structure to be Grothendieck Abelian was given by Lurie in~\cite[Remark 1.3.5.23]{Lurie_higher_algebra}.
+We conclude with the discussion of when the heart of a $t$-structure in the base $\D(\bbone)$ of a strong and stable derivator $\D$ is actually is a Grothendieck Abelian category.
+Unlike the exactness of directed colimits, the existence of a generator is, to a large extent, a purely technical condition which is usually satisfied in examples ``from the nature''.
+In the world of $\infty$-categories, a condition for the heart of a $t$-structure to be Grothendieck Abelian was given by Lurie in~\cite[Rem.\,1.3.5.23]{Lurie_higher_algebra}.
 We give a similar (and short) discussion also in our setting, restricting to derivators of the form $\D=\D_{(\C,\W)}$, where $(\C,\W,\cal B,\cal F)$ is a combinatorial stable model category (see Example \ref{expl.derived categories}).
 These derivators are called ``derivators of small presentation'' and they can be characterized internally to the $2$-category of derivators, see \cite{Renaudin:aa}.